Agenda

 11.10-11.45

-Panel Discussion: Allocation of Liability in Energy Projects in the U.S
+Panel Discussion: Allocation of Liability in Energy Projects in the US

 Liability allocation is crucial in energy projects, with disputes often arising from unclear contracts or unforeseen risks.
 This session examines knock-for-knock and fault-based liability regimes, their interaction with insurance policies, contractual frameworks, and risk-sharing mechanisms, while exploring recent legal trends to help mitigate disputes and improve project outcomes.